Childhood Disintegrative Disorder (CDD)

 The symptoms of CDD are similar to those of autism spectrum disorder, but they usually occur after the child has been developing normally for at least two years.
 The symptoms include:

-1. Loss of social skills: The child may lose interest in social interactions and stop responding to his/her name.
+1. Loss of social skills: The child may lose interest in social interactions and stop responding to their name.

 2. Communication problems: The child may lose the ability to speak or have difficulty in expressing themselves through language.